 Last year’s wildfires in the Pacific states had a dramatic impact.
 Millions of acres burned throughout Washington, Oregon, and California.
 Countless homes and buildings were lost, and power providers sought to minimize further damage by scheduling power outages during especially hot and windy conditions.

-While some of these power outages lasted less than an hour, some areas were affected majorly.
+power outages lasted less than an hour, some areas were affected majorly.

 Families and businesses in these worst-hit zones endured days without power.
 Residents throughout the region are afraid of facing the same difficulties all over again, and there’s plenty of cause for concern.